 While occupational therapists usually play a direct role in dyslexia treatment, they can also contribute to diagnoses in some cases.
 They have specific expertise in the management of the environment for learning.
 For example, they observe how a child sits, stands, and engages with the classroom.

 An optometrist test is an easy way to determine whether a child’s vision is normal or deficient.
-Optometrists can test your child’s eyesight and check whether the eyes are functioning normally.
+Optometrists can test your child’s eyesight and check whether the eyes function normally.
 Similarly, an audiologist can assess your child’s hearing to confirm that no hearing impairment is present.

 These are essential first steps before seeking a dyslexia test, because the assessor will want to know that your child has no physiological deficits.